-Our two key regulatory functions are the focus of Pillar 1 - Safety and Compliance and Pillar 2 - Registration.
-These are supported by engagement and communications activities in Pillar 4.
-On a monthly basis the Commission monitors a range of key performance indicators and measures across these pillars and uses them to inform our day-to-day operations.
+Pillar 1 Safety and compliance and pillar 2

+Registration focus on our two key regulatory

+functions.
+These are supported by engagement

+and communications activities in pillar 4.
+On a

+monthly basis the Commission monitors a range

+of key performance indicators and measures

+across these pillars and use them to help us

+inform our day-to-day operations.